Datavault-UK/automate-dv-docs/docs/metadata.md

 #### dbt_project.yml

 Variables can be provided to macros via the `dbt_project.yml` file instead of being specified in the models themselves.
-This keeps the metadata all in one place and simplifies the use of dbtvault.
+This keeps the metadata all in one place and simplifies the use of dbtvault by reducing model creation to a copy and paste process of the model file, and just providing different metadata in the `dbt_project.yml` file.

 !!! warning "Using variables in dbt_project.yml"
-    From dbtvault v0.6.1 onwards, if you are using dbt v0.17.0 you must use `config-version: 1`.
+    From dbt v0.17.0 onwards, you must add `config-version: 1` to your `dbt_project.yml`.
     This is a temporary workaround due to removal of model-level variable scoping in dbt core functionality.
-    We hope to have a permanent fix for this in the future.
+    We hope to have a permanent solution for this in the future.

     Read more: